Guarantor Mortgages: How They Work and Who Can Be a Guarantor

 Lenders use a relative or friend as a guarantor to repay the loan if you are unable to pay.
 They agree in the guarantor covenant to repay the loan in case of any missed payments or no payments from the primary borrower.
 They may be parents, grandparents, other close family members, or a close friend.
 The guarantor requirements are given below:

-5. The lender also requires the gurantor mortgage age limit, and because mortgages typically last for 25 years, they need a guarantor who may survive this fixed term.
+- The lender also requires the guarantor’s mortgage age limit, and because mortgages typically last for 25 years, they need a guarantor who may survive this fixed term.

-It is also called an Income Boost or Joint Borrower Sole Proprietor Mortgage, which works by adding some or all family members or a friend’s income to your own to increase your total income.
+It is also called an Income Boost or Joint Borrower Sole Proprietor Mortgage, which works by adding some or all of a family member’s or friend’s income to your own to increase your total income.
 As a result, you can borrow more for a mortgage because the combined income will be higher.

 In this type, your relative or a loved one agrees to be jointly responsible for the mortgage repayments, but still will be the sole owner of the property you buy.
 The guarantors will not be listed in the property agreements or deeds.
 This means any stamp duty relief you would qualify for as a first-time buyer remains unaffected.

 The second mortgage type is saving as security on a mortgage, also known as a springboard or family guarantor mortgage.
-Your guarantor will add 10% of the home buying price to a savings account with the lender for a fixed number of years.
+Your guarantor will add 10% of the home buying price to a savings account with the lender for a fixed 3 to 5 years.
 If you don’t make sure your payment is made each month, the money will not be returned to the guarantor.

 Which Lenders Offer the Best Guarantor Mortgages in 2026